q111111233/crypto-square-/README.md

 ## Specification

-* make a table of rows and columns;
+* find the colunm using sqrt() and make a table of columns
-* do not let more than three of the same characters being in a row
+* insert all letters into the table
 * separate ones, tens, hundreds, and thousands

 ## Technologies Used